4 FACTS to Dispel Common Myths about Stranger-Danger

 Victims of sex trafficking can be U.S. citizens, foreign nationals (people born outside the U.S, but living here), children, teens, women and men.
 Other vulnerable populations, such as foster, runaway and homeless youth, including lesbian, gay, bisexual, transgender, and queer or questioning individuals, are at increased risk of being targeted by traffickers.
 They may be involved in a trafficking situation for a few days or weeks, or may remain in the situation for years.

-According to the National Center for Missing & Exploited Children, in 2016, over 3,000 U.S. runaways were likely victims of sex trafficking.
-Most victims of human trafficking are lured into sexual slavery by clever predators who promise much-needed attention and affection, jobs, modeling opportunities, new clothes and jewelry or a place to stay.
-By teaching children and teens about these lures routinely used by sex traffickers, we can begin to cut off the supply to those who prey on - and profit from - vulnerable children.
+According to the National Center for Missing & Exploited Children, in 2018, 3,290 U.S. runaways were likely victims of sex trafficking.
+Most victims of human trafficking are lured into sexual slavery by clever predators who promise much-needed attention and affection, money, promise of a job or modeling opportunity, new clothes, shoes/sneakers and jewelry or a place to stay.
+Many victims are "boyfriended" into the sex industry, often unknowingly at first.
+Still more victims are tricked or lured with drugs, then held captive as their forced addiction takes hold.
+By teaching children and teens about the lures routinely used by sex traffickers (the same Child Lures/Teen Lures/Grooming Techniques used by child molesters/sex offenders/rapists), we can begin to cut off the supply to those who prey on - and profit from - vulnerable children.

 Internet predators who do prey on youngsters, typically target adolescents to engage in virtual relationships by luring them with flattery, attention and feelings of being close to an online friend.
 In essence, the Affection Lure, Friendship Lure and Ego Lure are being used online.
 Common effects of these virtual relationships include betrayal and embarrassment.